The CO2 Performance ladder manual and logo are owned and managed by the Foundation for Climate Friendly Procurement and Business (SKAO).

 - Participation via initiatives in the sector.

-The position of the company on this ladder is determined by the highest level at which the company meets all requirements.
+The position of the organisation on this ladder is determined by the highest level at which the organisation meets all requirements.
 The level achieved partly determines the awarding advantage in the tendering process.

 The certification process proceeds like all other management system standards and consists of a fixed 3-year cycle.
 To start, an initial ladder assessment consisting of phase 1 (preliminary investigation) and phase 2 (assessment investigation) is conducted.
 After a successful initial ladder assessment, the company receives a “CO2 aware” certificate.
 Certified companies will then receive an annual ladder assessment or an initial ladder assessment if they want to increase in level.
 At the end of the cycle, a reassessment is performed and a new 3-year cycle can start.